pyzo/pyzo-website/pages/faq.md

 ### Pyzo does not look native on Linux GTK

 For various reasons, the Pyzo binaries do not come with the GTK theme.
-However, you can force Pyzo to use you system PySide/PyQt4 libraries.
+However, you can force Pyzo to use your system PySide/PyQt4 libraries.
 Note that this only works if you Python version is ABI compatible with the one used to freeze Pyzo.
 See the file 'qt.conf' for more information.
 Of course, you can also simply run Pyzo from source.